-Below, we have details on when it’s appropriate to text in sick and what you should include in your text message, plus a list of examples you can use.
+Below, we have details about when it’s appropriate to text in sick and what you should include in your text message, as well as a list of examples you can use.

 How to Text in Sick

-If you are allowed to text in sick, a good rule of thumb is to keep your message clear and simple.
-Keep the following tips in mind when drafting your text:
+If you are allowed to text in sick, it’s generally best to keep your message clear and simple.
+Additionally, keep the following tips in mind when drafting your text:

 - Contact your boss/supervisor/manager directly.
-Don’t ask a co-worker to tell him/her for you.
+Don’t ask a co-worker to relay the message for you.

 - Keep it professional.
 Though texting is usually an informal means of communication, when texting your boss, it’s best to type in full sentences with proper capitalization and punctuation.
 Your message should read like a short email — not a text to a friend.

-- If your boss doesn’t reply to your message, be sure to follow up with a call.
-Text messages can fail or your boss may have his/her phone off.
-It’s your responsibility to make sure to report your absence.
+- If your boss doesn’t reply to your message in a timely manner, be sure to follow up with a call.
+Text messages can fail or your boss may have their phone turned off.
+It is your responsibility to make sure to report your absence.

-- If you have a serious condition, you’ll probably want to have a conversation with your boss instead.
+- If you have a serious condition, you’ll probably want to have a conversation with your boss instead, either over the phone or face-to-face (if possible).
 A serious illness or injury could lead to several days/weeks/months off work and may involve a disability or worker’s compensation claim.

 - “I have (the flu/a cold/etc.) and need to take a sick day.
 (Coworker’s name) has agreed to cover my shift today, and I should be well enough to be at work tomorrow.”

 - “I’m feeling ill today and don’t think I can do my job efficiently.
 I need to take the day off.”